 Attending UAL under the tutelage of such a diverse staff also helps students experiment with new ideas and practices, and hone their practical skills in a positive, exciting environment.
 For students interested in attending LCC, part of their programme includes participating in an industry work placement.
 As London is a hub for all things related to PR and communications, and media, this opens the door for some really exciting opportunities!
 In the past, some students have even had the chance to learn outside the classroom by travelling into Europe to make a film or attending conferences.
 These unique opportunities combined with the hands-on nature of the courses make UAL the ideal study abroad destination for UC students interested in pursuing a career in the arts or communications.

 With four different colleges spread out along the River Thames and South London, UAL students are privy to many of London’s most artsy neighborhoods and well known galleries.
 Some of which are right next door, as in the case of Chelsea College of Arts, located a hair’s breadth from the Tate Britain museum, and Camberwell College of Arts, which has the South London Art Gallery just a few feet away.
+For a fun and all-inclusive guide to Elephant and Castle, where the London College of Communications is located, click here!
 As all the college campuses are close to great transport links, the rest of London is just a Tube or bus ride away for students to explore and discover.

 Also, as UAL does not have a large or traditional campus, students have the opportunity to find their own housing and live anywhere across the city that suits them.
 Often, students live in less touristy areas near campus, in artsy, lively neighborhoods such as Peckham or Brixton, which gives them an authentic experience of what life is like for real Londoners.
 At the same time, all the famous sights, restaurants, and museums are just around the corner, creating a very diverse and interesting study abroad experience for students studying at the University of the Arts London.